zkoss/zk-mvvm-book/data_binding/property_binding.md

 ```xml
 <label value="@load(vm.person.firstname, after={'update','delete'})"/>
 ```
 When we use property binding to collect user input, we might need to validate it before saving to a ViewModel.
 ZK provides a standard validation mechanism through a reusable element called **validator**.
-We'll describe its detail [here]().
+We'll describe its detail [here](/data_binding/validator.html).
-#link no yet!!

 Collection Binding
 ==================
 We need collection binding when we bind a container component's “model” attribute of , e.g. listbox or grid, to a ViewModel.
 That target property of ViewModel must be a ` Collection ` object, e.g. ` List ` or ` Set `.
 When the getter method returns ` List `, binder wraps it as ListModel automatically.
 If getter already returns a ListModel object, binder won't wrap it.